Icinga/icingaweb2/doc/graphs.md

 ### Base Api Synopsis

 The `Icinga/Chart/GridChart` class provides the calls required for setting up Grid Charts.
-A GridChart draws three seperate parts: Axis, Legend and the Gridarea.
+A GridChart draws three separate parts: Axis, Legend and the Gridarea.

 To create a new Grid, simply create a `GridChart` object (the constructor takes no parameters):